alphazolam/EMV-Engine/README.md

 * Input whole Lua expressions to the text box and make them be evaluated by ending with a semicolon
 * Click the "Add" button to add a new Key + Value pair to a table
 * Remove table entries or cancel a new addition by setting values as "nil" or "" (nothing)
 * Arrays (ordered tables) are auto-detected and have special behaviors.
-Adding a new table and setting its key to the middle of the list will insert the new entry to that position and push all the others forward.
-Removing will do the same
+Adding a new value and setting its key to the middle of the list will insert the new entry to that position and push all the others forward.
+Making an item in the middle of an array nil will trigger table.remove
 * Set the new \[Key\] on the new table entry to an existing key to replace the entry (or erase it if set to nil).
 This is also the way to remove Tree Node elements (such as other tables and Managed Objects)

 [![Editable Tables Video](https://i.imgur.com/vMDpQqN.png)](https://cdn.discordapp.com/attachments/925838720534446100/997197236230426774/2022-07-14_13-34-40.mp4)